 I made duck last year from a recipe I found in an old classic cookbook.
 It was good, but I want to do better and this year I’m experimenting with a recipe I found online.
 We’ll see how it turns out.
 If it’s delicious I’ll post a link and take photos later.

 And you know…even if we’d broken-up I wouldn’t necessarily (I’ve written about this before) have gone.
 I was so gun-shy at that point about many things in life that I might have just gone to one of the Catholic colleges nearby (one in particular had not officially accepted me but I’d interviewed with them in person and they had all but guaranteed it).
-I just longed to have calm and doing something useful but less scary than attending school abroad seemed…desirable.
+I just longed to have calm in my life and doing something useful but less scary than attending school abroad seemed…desirable.
 Or maybe I would have felt so angsty after breaking-up I would have pushed myself to go to Wales.
 I’ve gone back and forth on my opinion of this hypothetical question a few times over the years and right now I’m pondering it.

 Then I think of the beautiful new snow outside.
 I cannot fully describe to you how romantic snow becomes after growing-up in Minnesota.